Assiniboia Downs: History

 Preparations were underway in September 1957 to construct a (est.) $4 million new horse racing venue in the Greater Winnipeg area, with seating capacity for 5,000 spectators.
 The width of the track would be 80 feet with 6 furlong and 1+1/8 furlong chutes.
 Assiniboia Downs would be located in the RM of Assiniboia at 3975 Portage Avenue.
 The racetrack took but seven weeks to complete construction.

 Harness racers had shown an interest at using the new racetrack, and if they couldn't, would use one in St. Vital instead.

-Construction of Assiniboia Downs would be competed in time for the beginning of the 1958 season in June, where 42 races would take place.
+Construction of Assiniboia Downs would be completed in time for the beginning of the 1958 season in June, where 42 races would take place.

 Assiniboia Downs installed a state-of-the-art "tote" machine at the new racing venue which displayed betting information in real-time.

 Prior to the 2024 meeting, Assiniboia Downs announced they were eliminating run-up, a rarity in North American horse racing.